 Yes.
 You keep thehealth plan you had through your job if you're laid off through COBRA.
 In most cases you can keep it for up to 18 months.

 Insurance through COBRA can be expensive.
-That's because while you were working, your employer was paying part of yourpremium.
+That's because while you were working, your employer was most likely paying part of yourpremium.
 Now that you're out of work, you have to pay the whole premium yourself.
 You will also have to pay an administrative fee that adds to the cost.

 If I lose insurance at my job, can I get on my spouse's health plan?